- Author: Lorin Hancock

 This forest is also one of the richest natural areas on the planet, filled with iconic species like jaguars, sloths, tamarins, and toucans.
 Just 1 hectare of the Atlantic Forest can support 450 species of trees.
 Seven percent of the world’s plant species and 5% of the world’s vertebrate animal species are found there.
 And many of these plants and animals are endemic, meaning they don’t exist anywhere else on Earth.

 New species are being documented in the Atlantic Forest all the time.
 Since 1990, more than 30 mammal species, nine bird species, and about 100 frog species have been discovered there.
 The forest also provides other important natural resources, including clean air and climate regulation, soil protection, pollination, food, medicine, and drinking water.
 In fact, 60% of Brazil’s population relies on water from the Atlantic Forest.

 Despite the importance of this forest, it is one of the most threatened in the world.
 For the past 500 years, humans have changed the forest landscape with infrastructure development, agriculture, and tree plantations.
-Less than 12% percent of the original forest is left, much of it in small, unconnected fragments.
+Less than 12% percent of the original forest in Brazil is left, much of it in small, unconnected fragments.

 Bring the forest back

 But the Atlantic Forest is not a lost cause—far from it.
 Remarkably, despite intense and widespread habitat loss, the diversity of plant and animal species persist in small refuges.
 And thanks to coordination and support from conservation organizations, the private sector, and governments, we’re not losing forests as fast, and more areas are protected than ever before.
 Between 2000 and 2015, Brazil, Argentina, and Paraguay were able to increase the total protected forest area in the Atlantic Forest ecoregion by more than 20%.